calistasalsabila/Programming-Language/Java/material/java_oop/20_referenceObjectAndObject.md

 1. **Compile Time**:
    - The compiler checks if `speak()` is declared in the reference type `Dokja`.
-   - If found, the code compiles ✅.
+   - If found, the code compiles.

 2. **Runtime**:
    - The JVM checks the actual object type → `Jeha`.
    - It finds the `vtable` associated with class `Jeha`.
    - In the vtable, it finds the `speak()` method pointer → calls `Jeha.speak()`.

-📌 That’s why even if your reference is `Dokja`, the version that’s executed is from `Jeha`.
+That’s why even if your reference is `Dokja`, the version that’s executed is from `Jeha`.

-### 📊 Visualization Example
+### Visualization Example

 ```java
 class Dokja {